 Tensions between homesteaders, small-time cattlemen, cowboys, and the large cattlemen over the use of the range grew.
 The two groups also conflicted over the common practice of mavericking.
 Unbranded calves were considered “mavericks,” legally belonging to no one and could therefore be branded/thereby acquired, by anyone with a registered brand.
 Although mavericking was practiced by the large outfits, they started to view it as rustling when practiced by the smaller ranchers.

-Soon the barons began using their power and influence in the Wyoming Stockgrowers Association, the state government, and the press to maintain their control of the range.
+Soon the Cattle Barons began using their power and influence in the Wyoming Stockgrowers Association, the state government, and the press to maintain their control of the range.
 The Barons began to blackball cowboys who owned cattle; they enacted roundup laws favoring the large outfits and passed a law against mavericking.
 The big outfits also complained that it was cattle rustling, not their management, that was causing losses.
 By the late 1880’s and 1890’s, the press responded with sensational stories of lawlessness and cattle rustling in Johnson County.

-The cattle barons and whatever law they could control soon began to target the most irritating among their opponents.
-One of these was Nathan D. Champion.
+The assassination squad’s next target was Hole in the Wall rancher Nathan D. Champion.
 Like many of the local cowboys, Champion was from Texas.
 He worked as a cowboy for a time and was well-known as a top cow hand at the EK Ranch, as well as being good with a gun.
-He eventually acquired 200 head of his own cattle, and came into conflict with the large outfits by defying the WSGA’s Round-up laws and riding directly into round-ups and cutting out his own cattle.[i]
+He eventually acquired 200 head of his own cattle and came into conflict with the large outfits by defying the WSGA’s Round-up laws and riding directly into round-ups and cutting out his own cattle.
 He was considered a natural leader of the so-called rustler element, so much so that he was elected President of a new stock association formed by the small ranchers to oppose the WSGA even though Champion didn’t even attend that meeting.
 In addition, he was designated to lead this group’s announced spring roundup in opposition to the big outfits.

 Champion also associated with many other hated small-timers.
 One of these associations was the Hat Ranch, believed to be the center of the so-called “rustler element in Johnson County.

 The Hat Ranch was originally located on Red Fork, and its four partners included Jack Flagg, Martin Allen Tisdale (known as Al Allison due to his questionable criminal background), Billy Hill, L.A.
-Webb, and Tom Gardner.[ii]
+Webb, and Tom Gardner.
 All had been blackballed from employment from the big outfits for their blatant disregard of the discriminatory round-ups laws implemented by the big cattlemen.
-Of course, if you call a man an outlaw, and prevent him from making a living under the law, there is a good chance he will act outside of the law.
+Jack Flagg wrote against the actions of the large cattlemen in the local newspaper, earning particular hatred by the cattlemen.

-His enemies first tried to kill Nate Champion while he was staying at the Hall Cabin in the Hole in the Wall Valley in the fall of 1891.
-A group of armed gunmen approached the cabin, and several men entered with pointed guns.
+The WYSG assassination squad, made of up Frank Canton, Fred Coates, Billy Liken, and Joe Elliot decided to kill Nathan D. Champion at the Hall Cabin, where he was staying in the Hole in the Wall in October 1891.
+The group of armed gunmen approached the cabin, and several men entered with pointed guns.
 In the dim light of the cabin however, they missed Champion, who was laying in the bed, allowing him time to grab his revolver and shoot back, wounding one and sending the others out the door.
+He pursued them out the door, and spotted Joe Elliot over the low cabin roof.
 The attackers fled.

 On November 20, 1891, Ranger headed North to Buffalo in a wagon to buy flooring lumber for the cabin.
 He told his brother he would be back in 4 or 5 days.
 On his way back home, about fourteen miles from Buffalo at the Muddy Creek Bridge, men with guns emerged and shot Ranger in the back.
 The horses stampeded, but the killers caught up to the wagon, freed the horses, and concealed the wagon and body out of sight from the road.
-His body was found days later, when his brother came looking for him. [iv]
+His body was found days later, when his brother came looking for him.

 Prior to the discovery of Ranger’s body, another murder had been found, that of John A. Tisdale.
 From Texas, Tisdale attended college and then became an able cowboy, bossing several cattle drives to the North, and even working for Theodore Roosevelt as foreman until he came to Johnson County to start his own ranch.
 He homesteaded on Red Fork and built a small herd of cattle and horses.
 Tisdale reportedly felt he was in danger when he left Buffalo in late November after a trip to town for supplies and Christmas presents for his family.
-It was in a gulch south of the Cross H Ranch where Tisdale was shot from behind by a hidden killer. [v] Tisdale also knew too much about the attempt on Champion’s life, as well as the outlaw past of the murderer- another man from Texas.
+It was in a gulch south of the Cross H Ranch where Tisdale was shot from behind by a hidden killer.

 The murderer was most certainly Frank Canton.
 Canton was actually Joe Horner, a man with a criminal past, who escaped to Wyoming on a cattle drive and changed his name.
 As Frank Canton in Wyoming, Canton worked as a cowboy, ingratiating himself with various ranch owners and the Wyoming Stock Growers Association, which resulted in his employment as a stock detective.
-He was elected Sheriff of Johnson County in 1882, and served two terms.
+He was elected Sheriff of Johnson County in 1882 and served two terms.
 He remained as stock detective for the WSGA, but became frustrated by the seeming inability to convict a rustler.
 The political winds had shifted, and the tide of the majority of the local population was against the large cattlemen by then.
-Canton declined to run for a third term and was replaced by pro-mavericking Sheriff Red Angus. [vi]
+Canton declined to run for a third term and was replaced by pro-small rancher Sheriff Red Angus.

 Despite an increasingly armed and rebellious mood among Johnson County citizens, the cattle barons resolved to attempt to squelch their opposition with an armed invasion designed to kill the so-called “rustler element” ringleaders, such as Red Angus.
 In April 1892, the Barons organized and some led a group of about 50 armed men, made up of their employees, Wyoming Stockgrowers Association range detectives, and Texas hired guns.
 They became infamously known as the “Invaders”.